TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/GeneralInformation/Index.rst

 The content objects (data type: cObject) are primarily controlled by the PHP- script :file:`typo3/sysext/frontend/Classes/ContentObject/ContentObjectRenderer.php`.
-The PHP-class is named :file:`ContentObjectRenderer` and often this is also the variable-name of the objects (:php:`$cObj`).
+The PHP-class is named :php:`ContentObjectRenderer` and often this is also the variable-name of the objects (:php:`$cObj`).

 The $cObj in PHP has an array, :php:`$this->data`, which holds records of